MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/instructor-guide/user-setup.md

 - Microsoft Entra ID Applications have been created that will be used for the custom connector and to assist with automated setup.

 - Setup variables are configured in SecureStore

+- The Creator Kit installed into one environment